threefoldtech/devxdao_grant/content/grant36_cloud/grant.md

 - Due date:
     - December 2022
 - Details of what will be delivered:
-    - base on ETA (CasperLabs) input desing capacity size and geographic location and distribution requirement
+    - base on ETA (CasperLabs) input, design capacity size and geographic location and distribution requirement
     - agree with CasperLabs which POC/Operational partners are to be included in this capacity

-    -
- implement all required components for base system as defined in [solution part of doc](../solution/solution.md)
+> Change to this original milestone is that we will do a train the trainer program with CasperLabs or partnes companies to make them self sufficient in taking the 1-click solution forward by themselves and make this work for many different type of blockchain nodes.

 ### Acceptance Criteria:

 We have been able to leverage a lot of technology from Threefold Tech which has been developed over the last 10 years.
-This grant was all about making sure and improving this codebase so it can be used for casperlabs.
-This is the result of hundreds of manmonths for which we are delighted to receive some recognition in a form of a grant.
+This grant was all about making sure and improving this codebase so it can be used for CasperLabs.
+This is the result of hundreds of man-months for which we are delighted to receive some recognition in a form of a grant.

-- [X] zdb with all required features as required for the prune DB (opensource)
-- [X] zdb storage containers
-- [X] caching capability if the technology
-- [X] FLECC codec implemented and available as golang code (opensource)
-- [X] ZDB storage containers caching & encoding with FLECC codec.
-- [X] FLEXX encoding & distribution to 20+ backends
-- [X] self healing on the data, prove that data cannot be corrupted
-- [X] automatic recovery of broken ZDB instances on nodes
-- [X] deployment system on top of TFGrid
-- [X] metadata system
-- [X] read path is redundant, can come from multiple ZDB backends
+- [ ] based on CasperLabs input to where and for what partners private capacity is required, all required capacity has been deployed and is operational
+- [ ] CasperLabs and Partner / Customer base has proven to be able to use the capacity and deploy blockchain nodes where required.
+- [ ] Train the trainer program done
-- [ ] better description of the solution
+- [ ] better description of / manuals for the solution
 - [ ] documentation and make demonstration tutorials in text and video
 - [ ] document all links to code & scripts as used on above

 {{#include grants_future.md}}